 29. Casey Jr. Splash and Soak Station – Honestly, I couldn’t remember if I had been ranking splash areas so I threw this one in.
 This is a pretty fun little play area, especially on a hot summer day.
 It’s rated so low because it is a splash station, which don’t generally appeal to all ages.

-28. The Magic Carpets of Aladdin – Speaking of not appealing to all ages, The Magic Carpets of Aladdin is dumb.
+28. The Magic Carpets of Aladdin – Speaking of not appealing to all ages, Magic Carpets of Aladdin is not a good attraction.
 Flying on a carpet is cool and all but this is another spinner ride in a park that has two vastly superior spinners.
 The attraction creaking like crazy certainly doesn’t help its case.

 27. Prince Charming Regal Carousel – The history behind the carousel is great (it’s the oldest attraction in Disney World, built in 1917) but when it comes to riding this, it’s still just a carousel.